American International Group Inc. [AIG]: Short-term bearish but long-term fundamentals getting better

 American International Group Inc. [NYSE:AIG]: Analyst Rating and Earnings

-Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
-As it relates to American International Group Inc. [AIG] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 12/30/2019.
+Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
+Regarding American International Group Inc. [AIG] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
 On average, stock market experts give AIG an Overweight rating.
-The average 12-month price forecast for this stock is $22.62, with the high estimate being $62.00, the low estimate being $26.00 and the median estimate amounting to $37.00.
-This is compared to its latest closing price of $23.75.
+The average 12-month price forecast for this stock is $24.15, with the high estimate being $62.00, the low estimate being $26.00 and the median estimate amounting to $37.00.
+This is compared to its latest closing price of $23.35.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for American International Group Inc. [AIG] is sitting at 4.08.
 This is compared to 1 month ago, when its average rating was 4.08.